 - Greyhound and Peter Pan come into the Downtown Baltimore station at 1110 Haines Street.
 Uber and Lyft are your best bet.

 - Megabus lets you off at the White Marsh Park and Ride, which is 12 miles from downtown!
 It’s not an easy arrival point, so you may want to use Uber or Lyft, or try the CityLink Brown bus, (1 hour, 10 minutes).
 Our guests’ feedback has not been positive for Megabus.

 IMPORTANT: Before you leave home, CLEAN OUT YOUR CAR.
 It’s best to clean your car, since you won’t be able to leave anything visible in it — not USB cords, dirty clothes, fast-food cups, quarters for parking, even trash.
 (I am not exaggerating, East Baltimore has been plagued by car break-ins for decades.
 Better safe than sorry.)

-- You’ll need to empty your car once you arrive of visible items, including devices.
+You’ll need to empty your car once you arrive of any remaining visible items, including devices.